optevo/alis/README.md

 Arch Linux Install Script (or alis, also known as _the Arch Linux executable installation guide and wiki_) installs unattended, automated and customized Arch Linux system.

+Customised by optevo.

+## To modify

+Update GITHUB_USER in download.sh
+Update alis.conf

 ## System installation